How to get a specific phone number for your business

 There are three different types of phone numbers for businesses:

-Local numbers are 10-digit telephone numbers associated with a specific location.
-For example, if your business serves customers in New York, you can choose a number with a local area code specific to that location, like 917 or 347.
+What they are: 10-digit telephone numbers associated with a specific location.
+For example, if your business serves customers in New York, you can choose a number with a local area code specific to that location, like 917 or 347

-Vanity phone numbers function like toll-free numbers, where the owner of the number typically pays for the call.
+What they are: Vanity numbers function like toll-free numbers, where the owner of the number typically pays for the call.
 However, the last few digits also spell out a word or phrase, like 1-800-FLOWERS or 1-800-GO-FEDEX.

-But vanity numbers can get expensive, which doesn’t always make sense for a small business budget.
-Some of the most memorable 212 numbers, New York’s original area code, can cost tens of thousands of dollars.
+Cost: You can expect to pay between $5 and $100+ per month for vanity numbers, which can be pricey for a small business budget.
+Some of the most memorable premium numbers can cost tens of thousands of dollars.

 How to choose a specific phone number for your business